 Hi.
-I’m Adrian Bye and I interview the CEOs of MeetInnovators.
+I’m Adrian Bye and I interview the thought leaders of MeetInnovators.
 My goal is to make high-value connections that will help your business grow.
 MeetInnovators gives you business insight, networking opportunities, and direct access to the absolute best minds and most influential CEOs on the Internet.
 And, I make the introductions that result in big deals.

 You can easily follow the interviews by joining our email list or via twitter.

 A few years ago I was reading a book written by a Japanese soldier who fought WWII for 30 years after it finished.
 He didn’t believe that WWII was over; he stayed on a desert island in the pacific.
 What struck me from the book was that he did some incredibly intelligent things during their time on the island – he got the small picture incredibly right. (the book is here)

 BUT HE GOT THE BIG PICTURE TOTALLY WRONG!

 I had a profound realisation after reading the book.
 I realised I wasn’t doing a good job at getting the big picture right either.
 So I decided I would find a way to learn about it from the smartest people I could find.
 And I decided to share it with everyone – the result is MeetInnovators.
 I started doing interviews in 2006 and this is one of the first sites of its kind on the internet.